Realign99: The three-week closure of SR 99

 |8||NB on-ramp from Harrison Street|

-We recognize that this closure will bring significant disruption to local and regional traffic patterns.
+We recognize that this closure brings significant disruption to local and regional traffic patterns.
 WSDOT and its partner agencies are implementing a variety of measures to keep people moving, and ask commuters and employers to plan ahead and adjust commute habits where possible.

 Trip planning resources